Skip to:

 Dorrigo National Park

-Inland from the coast, Dorrigo National Park offers dramatic escarpment views and waterfall scenes.
+Inland from the coast, Dorrigo National Park offers dramatic escarpment views and waterfall scenes, with some of the best scenic lookouts in NSW for photography.
 Dangar Falls is particularly photogenic after heavy rain, with water tumbling over basalt rock into the river below.

 Image